jakobmattsson/bucketful/README.md

 Usage: `bucketful --region eu-west-1`

-Creates the bucket in the given region.
+Creates the bucket in the given AWS region.
 If the bucket already exists when bucketful is run, then this option is ignored.
 It will NOT change the region of an existing bucket.

 The valid region names, as well as what happens if no region is given, can be found in [Amazon's own documentation](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).